 My channel meets the requirements for YPP but my monetization was disabled, what should I do?

 A channel may be removed from YPP and have the monetization removed for a number of reasons.
 Please review this article from YouTube and go through the steps available to identify the reason and what to do next.
 In addition to that, on October 9, 2018, YouTube shared more details related to this type of situation, including duplication of content, which we covered in this article.

 You should be able to reapply after 30 days, but you need to make sure that your channel/content adheres to the YouTube Partner Program policies, YouTube Terms of Service, YouTube spam policies, and the Community Guidelines.
 Community strikes, spam, and other abuse flags will prevent you from joining the program.

 If you're a Freedom! partner but you are not sure what the problem is, get in touch with our support team so we can help review your content and the potential issues that lead to this problem.
 We are always ready to help.

 How do I check my watch time for the past 12 months?

 My channel was unlinked from Freedom! by YouTube on February 20.
 Can I still continue to use the Freedom! music libraries?

-Freedom! partners that were unlinked by YouTube on February 20, still have access to the Music Factory, Uzer Music and Epidemic Sound libraries, as they did before that date.
-However, if you are no longer a partner with Freedom!, any new videos that you create that use assets from these libraries may get monetization claims.
+Freedom! partners that were unlinked by YouTube on February 20, still have access to the Music Factory library, as they did before that date.
+However, if you are no longer a partner with Freedom!, any new videos that you create that use assets from this library may get monetization claims.
 But don't worry because these claims will not turn into strikes or affect your channel in a negative way.